GSinghh/MERN-Workout-Tracker/README.md

 # MERN-Workout-Tracker
-Workout Tracker using the MERN Stack.
+Workout Tracker using the MERN Stack